Neural Class Expression Synthesis: Evaluation

 \subsubsection{Hardware and Training Time}

 We trained our chosen NCES instances on a server with 1TB of RAM and an NVIDIA RTX A5000 GPU with 24 GB of RAM.
 Note that during training, approximately 8GB of the 1TB RAM is currently used by NCES.
 As search-based approaches do not require a GPU for class expression learning, we used a 16-core Intel Xeon E5-2695 with 2.30GHz and 16GB RAM to run all approaches (including NCES post training) for class expression learning on the test set.
-The number of parameters and training time of each NCES instance are reported in Table \ref{tab:runtime}.
-From the table, we can observe that NCES instances are lightweight and can be trained within an hour on medium size knowledge bases.
+The number of parameters and training time of each NCES instance are reported in Table~\ref{tab:runtime}.
+From the table, we can observe that NCES instances are lightweight and can be trained within a few hours on medium-size knowledge bases.
 Note that training is only required once per knowledge base.